 Numerous control measures were investigated to optimally utilize the existing facilities to either temporarily store or divert the excess flows to minimize peak flows impact.
-Among those deemed viable, the use of equalization tanks at the NCWRP, Miramar Reclaimed Water Tank, MBC digesters, and the in-system storage in the Metro Interceptors were included as control measures for the emergency storage, while SBWRP was included for flow diversion during extreme wet weather events.
-The total effective storage volume, available by using the previously mentioned storage facilities was quantified to be 12 million gallons based on dynamic modeling analysis using 1998 wet weather flow data (See Figure 4-1).
+Among those deemed viable, the use of equalization tanks at NCWRP, Miramar Reclaimed Water Tank, MBC digesters, and the in-system storage in the Metro Interceptors were included as control measures for the emergency storage, while SBWRP was included for flow diversion during extreme wet weather events.
+The total effective storage volume, available by using the above-mentioned storage facilities was quantified to be 12 million gallons based on dynamic modeling analysis using 1998 wet weather flow data (See Figure 4-1).
 This additional storage volume was not contemplated previously in the Metro planning.

-The Peak Flow Management Strategy described previously is based on optimizing storage capacity of the existing facilities to accommodate excess wet weather flow; however, this strategy only provides sufficient storage for current peak wet weather flow conditions.
-For future flow conditions, the hydrological model was used to determine the additional required storage.
-The model included the existing available storage and future facility capacities that are required to reduce the mass emission discharge at PLWTP.
-The simulated model determined the volume of peak wet weather flows that would approach or exceed the capacity of Pump Station 2 (PS2).
-The excess volume of PS2 would constitute as an additional required storage.
-Two TSS removal rate scenarios were analyzed and modeled..
-Under the assumption of an average system-wide TSS removal rate (86.4 percent) observed in the last ten years, it's anticipated that without ESD, four Wet Weather Storage Facilities (WWSF) would be required (see Figure 4-1).
+To determine the additional required storage volume, the hydrological model was used and based on the facilities required to be online due to mass emission limit reach at PLWTP.
+Under the assumption of an average system-wide TSS removal rate (86.4 percent) observed in the last ten years, it's anticipated that without ESD, Four Wet Weather Storage Facilities (WWSF) would be required (see Figure 4-1).
 Three 7 MG WWSF would need to be in place by the years 2022, 2028, and 2049.
 One 14 MG WWSF would be required by the year 2038.
 With the addition of 16 million gallons ESD, the total number of WWSFs would reduce to three, as seen in Figure 4-2.
 Two 7 MG WWSF would be delayed until the years 2026 and 2037, while the 14 MG WWSF would be delayed until 2040.

-Under the assumed average system-wide TSS removal rate of 87.5 percent observed in the last five years, it's anticipated that without ESD, the construction of five WWSFs would be required.
-Four 7 MG WWSFs would be needed by the year 2022, 2028, 2045, and 2049.
+The hydrological model was also used and based on the facilities required to be online based on the assumption of the average system-wide TSS removal rate (87.5 percent) observed in the last five years.
+It's anticipated that without ESD, the construction of five WWSFs would be required.
+Four 7 MG WWSF would be needed by the year 2022, 2028, 2045, and 2049.
 A 14 MG WWSF would be needed in 2032.
 With the addition of 16 million gallons ESD, the construction of three required 7 MG WWSFs would be required by 2026, 2031 and 2049.
 One 14 MG WWSF would be required in the year 2035.
 To assure their effectiveness, the storage volumes quantified in the above strategies should be verified based on actual field data whenever available.